serkac1000/BuilderArdublock/README-Windows.md

 2. Restart your terminal/command prompt
 3. Run the start script again

+### Socket Error (ENOTSUP) on Windows
+This error occurs because Windows doesn't support binding to 0.0.0.0 on certain ports.
+The application automatically detects Windows and uses localhost (127.0.0.1) instead.
+This is handled automatically in the updated code.

 ### Node.js Not Found
 1. Download and install Node.js from https://nodejs.org/
 2. Restart your terminal/command prompt